Crowd-Mechanics/LEMONS/docs/source/contributing.rst

 4. Set up Python, install ``uv``, and synchronize dependencies.
 5. Install the pre-commit hook.
 6. Build the C++ mechanical layer with CMake.
-7. Run selected pre-commit hooks:
+7. Run selected pre-commit hooks and test scripts:

    - ``check-copyright`` (verify that the copyright headers are present and correctly formatted using the ``.check-copyright.sh`` script.)
    - `clang-tidy <https://github.com/pocc/pre-commit-hooks>`__